zmalone/chef-web-docs/source/screencasts/fundi-webinar-week-3.md

 Opscode publishes a public AMI on EC2 that may be used for the training lab.

-- Search for 'oc-training-public' (ami-641c8e0d)
+- Search for 'oc-training-public' (ami-641c8e0d) in the US East (N. Virginia) Region
 - m1.small should be sufficient
 - Open ports 22, 80-90 in security group